kikiya/playground/lagom/java/reactive-crud-postgres/README.md

-# Simple Reactive CRUD with MongoDB
+# Simple Reactive CRUD with Postgres

-This simple app shows how to use Lagom to build a simple web service that performs Reactive CRUD using MongoDB.
+This simple app shows how to use Lagom to build a simple web service that performs Reactive CRUD using Alpakka Slick with Postgres.

-The project shows how you would register a MongoDB client to a Lagom module and interact with MongoDB to perform CRUD operations reactively.
+The project shows how you would register a Slick Template to a Lagom module and interact with Postgres to perform CRUD operations with reactive programming.

-The underlying MongoDB client is the Mongo Reactive Streams client which is an impmentatino of Reactive Streams and therefore directly useable by Akka Streams.

-The Template class uses Akka Streams to interact with the Mongo collection.
+The Template class uses Alpakka to interact with the Postgres DB.

-There's much you can do with a Mongo Collection, but this example is just to show a simple case.
+There's much you can do with a Postgres + SQL, but this example is just to show a simple case.

 ### note
-    This assumes that if you are using Mongo, you already know how to design your queries or would look to a different source for that information.
+    This assumes that if you are using Postgres, you already know how to design your queries or would look to a different source for that information.
 This project is showing to submit a query and handle the result, both reactively.

 ## How to Use
-The file CSV file `employee_chicago_salarys` is imported into a local instance of Mongo to start.
+The file CSV file `employee_chicago_salarys` is imported into a local instance of Postgres to start.

+To easily do this, pgfutter here https://github.com/lukasmartinelli/pgfutter or you can use the Postgres COPY feature directly

-Use the command:
+The pgfutter command:

-    `mongoimport --db salaries --type csv --headerline --file employee_chicago_salaries.csv`
+    `pgfutter csv employee_chicago_salaries.csv`

 To run the application, use `sbt runAll`